2-vector bundles: Properties of 2-vector bundles

-Over a point $(y_1,y_2)\in Z$, its fibre is $\mathcal{P}_{y_1,y_2}=((\mathcal{M}_2)_{\rho(y_1),y_2})_{\varphi_{y_1}}$, which is indeed an $(\mathcal{A}_2)_{y_2}$-$(\mathcal{A}_1)_{y_1}$-bimodule.
-Finally, we define the intertwiner $\phi$ fibrewise over a point $((y_1,y_2),(y_1',y_2'))\in Z^{[2]}$ by
+Over a point $(y_1,y_2)\in Z$, its fibre is $\mathcal{P}_{y_1,y_2}=((\mathcal{M}_2)_{\rho(y_1),y_2})_{\phi_{y_1}}$, which is indeed an $(\mathcal{A}_2)_{y_2}$-$(\mathcal{A}_1)_{y_1}$-bimodule.
+Finally, we define the intertwiner $\phi'$ fibrewise over a point $((y_1,y_2),(y_1',y_2'))\in Z^{[2]}$ by

-It is tedious though absolutely straightforward to check that $(\zeta,\mathcal{P},\phi)$ defined like this is a 1-morphism $\mathscr{V}_1 \to \mathscr{V}_2$.
-Even more, it turns out that this assignment indeed defines a functor, and moreover, that every 1-morphism obtained from a refinement has a right adjoint.
-The later statement will be proved in more detail elsewhere; for this article it has no relevance.
-Thus, for each smooth manifold $X$, we have a framed bicategory $\stwoVectBdl_k\strict(X) \to \stwoVectBdl_k(X)$, and this shows that we have constructed the claimed framed 2-stack
+It is tedious though absolutely straightforward to check that $(\zeta,\mathcal{P},\phi')$ defined like this is a 1-morphism $\mathscr{V}_1 \to \mathscr{V}_2$.
+Even more, it turns out that this assignment indeed defines a functor, and moreover, using \cref{LemmaInvertibilityA2}, that every 1-morphism obtained from a refinement has a right adjoint.
+In total, we obtain the following statement.